WELCOME TO TRANSITION CHESTER

 Q4 Should applications for fracking be dealt with as national infrastructure under the 2008 Planning Act?

 4.1 No. Fracking is neither infrastructure nor national.
 It’s footprint in the UK will be confined to specific regions, mainly in the north.
-In Chester, the proposed well site at Dutton’s Lane, Upton aroused huge public interest and this reaction by the public is evidenced generally.
+In Chester, the proposed well site at Dutton’s Lane, Upton aroused huge public interest and this reaction by the public is evidenced at other fracking sites.
 Residents living near to well sites deserve to have their say during planning consultation as the potential impacts of fracking are more onerous than any other form of development.
 We don’t know of any fracking development in the UK that has social licence to proceed.

 4.2 In the whole history of the industrial revolution there has never been such a threat to the environment, water supplies, air pollution and public health as there is by the fracking industry.
 It is inconceivable that decisions on planning applications for gas wells in the Chester area are taken in Westminster without knowledge, experience or connection with our historic heritage and pristine countryside.
 The people who have to live with the nuisance, health risks and long term uncertainties of leaking wells deserve to have their say at the planning stage.